qiuhaotc/ConvertVideoToAudio/README.md

 # ConvertVideoToAudio

-Use ffmpeg and Xabe.FFmpeg to extract audios from videos
+Use ffmpeg and Xabe.FFmpeg to extract audios from videos.

+Like convert video like mp4, avi to mp3, aac.

 ## Usage